A theoretical view of the T-web statistical description of the cosmic web: Cosmic web abundances in the linear regime

 \section{Cosmic web abundances in the linear regime}

-To obtain some theoretical intuition of the probability of the different cosmic environments in the density field and their redshift evolution, let us first consider the density field at linear order in Eulerian perturbation theory \textit{i.e.} let us assume that it is Gaussian.
-For a Gaussian density field, the associated gravitational potential and its successive derivatives are also Gaussian-distributed so that we can use the Doroshkevich formula \citep{doroskevich1970Ap......6..320D} which gives the joint probability distribution of eigenvalues of a Gaussian symmetric matrix
+To obtain some theoretical information about the abundance of the different cosmic environments in the density field and their redshift evolution, let us first consider the density field at linear order in Eulerian perturbation theory, this is, let us assume that it is Gaussian.
+For a Gaussian density field, the associated gravitational potential and its successive derivatives are also Gaussian-distributed, which means that we can use the Doroshkevich formula \citep{doroskevich1970Ap......6..320D}, which gives the joint probability distribution of eigenvalues of a Gaussian symmetric matrix: